last-arg/twitch-pages/readme.md

 * Settings (non-twitch api page)

 ## TODO
-[ ] When firefox restores page it shows previously live streams (and count).
-  Althought it seems to make a request, the request returns old data.
-Last update time is set to Date.now().
-  The page content is old as well.
-Maybe htmx history plays role in it? htmx history doesn't seem to play a role in this.
-Seems to be browser thing.

-  Found https://github.com/bigskysoftware/htmx/issues/497 which indicates that it is a browser cache thing.
-That issue indicates to https://htmx.org/docs/#caching.

 [ ] use Cache API to store some stuff?
   - user header
   - category header